29th Infantry Division (United States): The 1990s

+Twenty-first century

 Hundreds of soldiers from the 29th Infantry Division completed nine days of training on 16 June 2001 at Fort Polk, Louisiana, to prepare for their peacekeeping mission in Bosnia, as the second division headquarters to be deployed as a part of SFOR 10.
 In all, 2,085 National Guard soldiers from 16 states from Massachusetts to California served with the multinational force that operated in the US sector, MND-N. Their rotation began in October 2001 and lasted six months.

 The 29th Infantry Division completed a two-week warfighter exercise at Fort Leavenworth, Kansas in late July 2003.
 Nearly 1,200 soldiers of the division participated in the training, which was overseen by First United States Army.
 Also engaged in the simulation war was about 150 soldiers of the New York Army National Guard's 42nd Infantry Division.
 The exercises covered a variety of operations, ranging from large-scale contingencies to airborne and civil affairs operations.

-In March 2004, the 3rd Battalion 116th Infantry of 500+ soldiers was mobilized for 579 days in support of Operation Enduring Freedom – Afghanistan.
+In March 2004, the 3rd Battalion 116th Infantry of 500+ soldiers was mobilized for 579 days to fight in Afghanistan.
 Following a 4-month train up, the battalion deployed to Bagram Air Base Afghanistan where the unit split into two operational elements.
 One element was stationed at Bagram where they were responsible for near-base security and the theater-north Quick Reaction Force.
 They executed 5, 10, and 20-kilometer ring patrols to increase force security and stayed ready to react at a moment's notice to deploy anywhere in Afghanistan to react to "troops in contact" that requested support.
 The other element moved south with the Bn Commander to control and shape operations in the Wardak and Ghazni provinces.
-It was here that the 116th would take its first casualties by enemy contact since World War II.
-SGT Bobby Beasley and SSG Craig Cherry were killed in an IED attack on a patrol in southern Ghazni near Gilan.
-Within the first three months, the unit would deploy nearly every soldier around Bagram, and throughout the Wardak and Ghazni provinces during the first Afghan elections in which President Hamid Karzai was elected.
-The unit would be redeployed back to the United States in July 2005 highly decorated for its efforts during its mission following hundreds of successful combat patrols and engagements.
+Sergeant Bobby Beasley and Staff Sergeant Craig Cherry were killed in an IED attack on a patrol in southern Ghazni near Gilan, becoming the 116th Infantry's first casualties since World War II.
+Within the first three months, the unit would deploy nearly every soldier around Bagram, and throughout the Wardak and Ghazni provinces during the elections in which President Hamid Karzai was elected.
+The battalion returned home in July 2005, highly decorated for its efforts during its mission following hundreds of successful combat patrols and engagements.